TomasPereira-Dev/FFC-data-structures-and-algorithms-explained/README.md

 # FreeCodeCamp's Data Structures & Algorithms Explained
 ## My aproach to the main projects and tips to get the most of the course.

+## 1/5 Palindrome Checker.

+## 2/5 Roman Numeral Converter

+## 3/5 - US Phone Number Validator.